 I am an Instructor of Philosophy at Loyola University Chicago.
-I received a Ph.D. in Philosophy from University of Washington, Seattle in 2010, defending a dissertation entitled “Listening in Public: Duties of Civility in a Pluralistic Democracy”.
+I received a Ph.D. in Philosophy from University of Washington, Seattle in 2010.
 My undergraduate work was done at Grinnell College, where I graduated in 2001 with a B.A. in philosophy.

-research interests include social and political philosophy, ethics, and philosophy of science.
-My work thus far has focused on ethical issues having to do with public deliberation, public reason, and the "democritization" of science.
-Current projects include work on multicultural toleration and the role of religion in the public sphere. (see Research)
+My research interests include social and political philosophy, ethics, and philosophy of science.
+My work thus far has focused on ethical issues having to do with public deliberation, public reason, and the "democratization" of science.
+Current projects include work on multicultural toleration, climate change debates, human rights, and the ethics of immigration. (see Research)

 My teaching interests are wide-ranging, and I am currently developing a number of CORE courses for the Loyola University curriculum. (see Teaching)